Royal Grammar School, Guildford: 21st century

-October 2016 saw the opening of the John Brown building which was built replacing Trevone House for the Classics, Economics, History and Politics departments as well as for Design Technology.
+October 2016 saw the opening of the John Brown building which replaced Trevone House for the Classics, Economics, History and Politics departments as well as for Design Technology.
 The building incorporates modern ecological design with a roof terrace and glass bridge connecting it to the first floor of the Main Building.

+RGS Guildford also opened RGSG Dubai, a new campus in Dubai, UAE, which started accepting both boys and girls from ages 3–18 in September 2021, in partnership with Cognita.
+The school has grown to have over 1,800 students.

+RGSG Nanjing was also opened in China in September 2020 in partnership with Gemdale Education, part of the Gemdale Corporation, a major Chinese property developer.
+There are currently over 500 boys and girls attending.

+RGSG Muscat is currently RGS Guildford's fourth international school, located in Oman.
+It opened in September 2023 and provides a co-educational education from 3–18.
+It has approximately 1,165 students.

 Lanesborough School merged with the Royal Grammar School, with the former becoming RGS Prep, in 2021.
-In 2023 the school was the site of an industrial dispute over plans to withdraw from the Teacher's Pension Scheme.

-In 2023 school teachers chose to strike, not attending lessons, in response to proposed moves to force lower-yielding pension options, or be subject to 'fire and rehire' plans.
+In 2023, the school was the site of an industrial dispute over plans to withdraw from the Teacher's Pension Scheme.
+The teachers chose to strike, not attending lessons, in response to proposed moves to force lower-yielding pension options, or be subject to 'fire and rehire' plans.

 School life

-Terms

 As in most schools in the UK there are three terms in the academic year: